chasecarlson1/go-hash-set/README.md

 # go-hash-set
-A hash set implementation in Golang.it
+A hash set implementation in Golang.

 A hash set implementation, using a valueless map.
 Yes, it is just a glorified wrapper.
 At least it has no external dependencies.